 This is a relatively lean cut of steak.
 Top sirloin differs from sirloin steaks in that the bone and the tenderloin and bottom round muscles have been removed.
 It is often marinated to tenderize it.
 It's a good choice for cutting into cubes, and skewering with vegetables for grilling.
 Kabob!

-Often labeled "Santa Maria steak," this cut is most popular in the Central Coast of California and Central Valley regions of California.
+Often labeled "Santa Maria steak," this cut is most popular on the Central Coast and Central Valley regions of California.
 It has begun to enjoy increasing favor elsewhere for its full flavor, lower fat content, and comparatively lower cost.
 The tri-tip is flavorful because of excellent marbling and is tender as long as you don't overcook it.
 It is best marinated and then grilled.

 This remains one of the most popular cuts of beef.
 It has a lot of connective tissue, which in turn gives it great flavor, but makes it less tender.
 This steak is usually marinated before being broiled or grilled.
 Flank steak is always served cut across the grain in thin slices.